jgphilpott/docker-images/pi-pack-plus/README.md

 # Pi Pack Plus

-This image is a heavy duty version of the 'Pi Pack', a collection of software packages commonly used in Raspberry Pi projects.
+This image is a heavy duty version of the '[Pi Pack Base](https://github.com/jgphilpott/docker-images/tree/master/pi-pack-base)', a collection of software packages commonly used in Raspberry Pi projects.

 ## Usage

 To pull this image via the command line:

-`docker pull docker.pkg.github.com/jgphilpott/docker-images/pi-pack-plus:v1`
+`docker pull jgphilpott/pi-pack:plus`

 To use this image as the base in a Dockerfile:

-`FROM docker.pkg.github.com/jgphilpott/docker-images/pi-pack-plus:v1`
+`FROM jgphilpott/pi-pack:plus`

 ## Contents

 ### Core

  - [Flask](https://github.com/pallets/flask) - A Python micro framework for building web applications.
- - [NumPy](https://github.com/numpy/numpy) - A fundamental package for scientific computing in Python.
  - [Fire](https://github.com/google/python-fire) - A Python tool for generating command line interfaces.
  - [tqdm](https://github.com/tqdm/tqdm) - A Python tool for generating progress bars in the command line.
+ - [python-dotenv](https://github.com/theskumar/python-dotenv) - Get and set values in your .env file.

 ### Testing